Rugby union in Wales: The second golden era 1969-1979

 The zenith of Welsh rugby was the 1970s, when Wales had players such as Barry John, Gareth Edwards, Phil Bennett and J. P. R. Williams.
 Wales won four consecutive Triple Crowns.

 Gareth Edwards was voted the greatest player of all time in a players poll in 2003 and scored what is widely regarded as the greatest try of all time in 1973 for the Barbarians against New Zealand.

-The start of the professional era: 1980 to 2012
+Further turmoil in the 1980s and 1990s

+"Welsh rugby, once a source of national pride, has now become part of that rapid erosion of identity which has thrown a big question-mark over what it means to be Welsh today."